NicolasKheirallah/My-M365Blog/README.md

 * More responsive design
 * Clean up the code.
-* Auto suggestion Search results.
 * Add a comment system.
-* Syntax for code in typograph
+* Syntax for code in typograph.

 ## Technologies used 🛠️